Tuesday, September 28, 2021

 A virtual experience only.

-Register for this FREE half-day career development workshop for undergraduate and graduate students interested in the advancement of women in the chemical sciences.
+This ACS Virtual Career Day is a FREE half-day career development workshop for undergraduate and graduate students interested in the advancement of women in the chemical sciences.
 Attendees will interact with notable scientists at Pfizer and ACS Career Consultants during keynote and panel discussions on career planning, breakthrough science, and advocating for a healthy work-life balance.

 |Tuesday, September 28 (Eastern Time)|